marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/radix.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RADIX, model representation, base, model representation, radix

 .. _radix:

-.. index:: RADIX

-.. index:: model representation, base

-.. index:: model representation, radix

 RADIX --- Base of a model number
 ********************************